cerner/terra-ui/src/terra-dev-site/contributing/GitWorkflow.b.contributing.md

 ## Versioning

+We view the React.js props API of our components as our main public API.
+We use this to guide us when versioning components.

+Prior to components reaching v1.0.0, a component is considered to be in a beta stage.
+Components in beta stage may include breaking changes, new features, and bug fixes all within v0.x.x releases.

 New versions are published in weekly releases.
 The version number will be determined based on changes in the pull request / changes described in the changelog.
 The version number will be automatically bumped in the package.json during release and does not need to be updated in a PR.

+For more information on versioning, check out [https://semver.npmjs.com/](https://semver.npmjs.com/)

 ## Releases